Stipend Mortgage | PhD Mortgage

 Just make sure that it is being paid into your UK bank account.

 How long do you need to have been receiving stipend to apply for a mortgage?

+So long as you have received your first payment you stand a good chance.
 Some lenders will ask you to prove that you have been receiving stipend for so many months, or years, to consider you for a mortgage.
-They may also want it to run for a minimum time in to the future.

 Does my field of study affect if I qualify for a stipend mortgage?